Ángel, la diva y yo

 Ángel, la diva y yo is a 1999 Argentine drama film directed Pablo Nisenson, and written by Nisenson and José Pablo Feinmann.
 It stars José Soriano, Esther Goris, Boy Olmi and Florencia Peña.
 The film was partly funded by INCAA.

 Synopsis

-In Buenos Aires, at the end of the 20th century, a documentarian, anxious about his future, is about to realize his "last act" when a mysterious package is delivered to him: a rusty 35 mm film canister, an envelope stuffed with cash, and a request that he rescue the greatest Argentine film director in history from oblivion.
-Together with his crew, the filmmaker tries to piece together the puzzle.
+In Buenos Aires, at the end of the 20th century, a documentarian, anxious about his future, is about to embark on his "last act" when a mysterious package is delivered to him.
+It contains a rusty 35 mm film canister, an envelope stuffed with cash, and a request: to rescue the greatest Argentine film director in history from oblivion.
+Alongside his crew, the filmmaker tries to piece together the puzzle.